TorchLean

 If we later add a recompute path, the stronger predicate would recompute the bound for the network on the leaf box, compare that recomputed bound with the exported lb, and then check the same margin witness.

 That would move more work from the external solver into Lean's checker.
-The current JSON format was kept deliberately small so the first boundary is clear.
+The current JSON format was kept focused so the first boundary is clear.

 There are therefore three levels of confidence to keep straight: